bbauska/w3.CSS3-Succinctly/README.md

 <h3 id="ch1-1">1.1 About the Author</h3>

-Joseph D. Booth has been programming since 1981 in a variety of languages, including BASIC, Clipper, FoxPro, Delphi, Classic ASP, Visual Basic, Visual C#, and the .NET Framework.
-He has also worked in various database platforms, including DBASE, Paradox, Oracle, and SQL Server.
+<p>Joseph D. Booth has been programming since 1981 in a variety of
+languages, including BASIC, Clipper, FoxPro, Delphi, Classic ASP, Visual Basic, Visual C#, and the .NET Framework.
+He has also worked in various database platforms, including DBASE, Paradox, Oracle, and SQL Server.</p>

-He is the author of *GitHub Succinctly*, *Accounting Succinctly*, *Regular Expressions Succinctly*, and *Visual Studio Add-Ins Succinctly* from Syncfusion, as well as six books on Clipper and FoxPro programming, network programming, and client/server development with Delphi.
-He has also written several third-party developer tools, including CLIPWKS, which allows developers to programmatically create and read native Lotus and Excel spreadsheet files from Clipper applications.
+<p>He is the author of *GitHub Succinctly*, *Accounting Succinctly*,
+*Regular Expressions Succinctly*, and *Visual Studio Add-Ins Succinctly* from Syncfusion, as well as six books on Clipper and FoxPro programming, network programming, and client/server development with Delphi.
+He has also written several third-party developer tools, including CLIPWKS, which allows developers to programmatically create and read native Lotus and Excel spreadsheet files from Clipper applications.</p>

-Joe has worked for a number of companies including Sperry Univac, MCI-WorldCom, Ronin, Harris Interactive, Thomas Jefferson University, People Metrics, and Investor Force.
-He is one of the primary authors of Results for Research (market research software), PEPSys (industrial distribution software), and a key contributor to AccuBuild (accounting software for the construction industry).
+<p>Joe has worked for a number of companies including Sperry Univac,
+MCI-WorldCom, Ronin, Harris Interactive, Thomas Jefferson University, People Metrics, and Investor Force.
+He is one of the primary authors of Results for Research (market research software), PEPSys (industrial distribution software), and a key contributor to AccuBuild (accounting software for the construction industry).</p>

-He has a background in accounting, having worked as a controller for several years in the industrial distribution field, but his real passion is computer programming.
+<p>He has a background in accounting, having worked as a controller for
+several years in the industrial distribution field, but his real passion is computer programming.</p>

-In his spare time, Joe is an avid tennis player, practices yoga and martial arts, and plays with his first granddaughter, Blaire.
+<p>In his spare time, Joe is an avid tennis player, practices yoga and
+martial arts, and plays with his first granddaughter, Blaire.</p>

 <h3 id="ch1-2">1.2 Chapter 1 Introduction</h3>

-W3.CSS is a free, no-license CSS framework from
+<p>W3.CSS is a free, no-license CSS framework from
 <a href="http://www.w3schools.com/">w3schools.com</a> that you can
 use to produce responsive websites that work across all common browsers (Chrome, Edge, Firefox, Internet Explorer) and devices (desktops, tablets, mobile).
 It is much smaller than other frameworks and relies only on standard CSS.
 For example, many common frameworks (such as Bootstrap and Foundation) offer both a CSS and JavaScript component.
-For a comparison of uncompressed memory sizes, see Table 1.
+For a comparison of uncompressed memory sizes, see Table 1.</p>

 <h6 align="center"><i>Table 1: Approximate framework sizes</i></h6>